sodadata/docs/soda-cloud/sso.md

 * **Entity ID**
 * **IDP metadata**
 * **Certificate**
-5. Send the values and downloaded IDP details to the Soda support team via email to <a href="mailto:support@soda.io" target="_blank">support@soda.io</a>.
+5. Add the copied and downloaded values to the Zendesk ticket.
 With those values, Soda completes the SSO configuration for your organization in cloud.soda.io and notifies you of completion.
 6. In the Google Workspace admin portal, use Google's instructions to <a href="https://support.google.com/a/answer/6087519?hl=en&ref_topic=7559288" target="_blank">Turn on your SAML app</a> and verify that SSO works with the new custom app for Soda.